benshope/Up-Brain-Trainer/README.md

-Up Brain Trainer (NOT THE REAL CODE, DON'T WASTE TIME LOOKING AT THIS)
+Up Brain Trainer (BROKEN CODE - DO NOT READ)
 ===============

 This app is a cross-platform mobile app written with Steroids.
 My goal is to make a minimalist, friendly space for a user to perform n-back brain training.